Where to Go Ice Skating in Banff and Canmore

 When Can You Go Skating in Banff?

 You can ice skate on many of the maintained rinks all winter long.
-This includes the Canmore town pond and Lake Louise.
+This includes the Canmore town pond and at Lake Louise.

 Where to Enjoy Skating in Banff